 “At this time we do not have the science to link health problems to cell phone use.
 Scientific studies are underway to determine whether cell phone use may cause health effects.”

 It is not clear at this time that RF waves from cell phones cause harmful health effects in people, but studies now being done should give a clearer picture of the possible health effects in the future.
-Until then, there are several things that people who are concerned about RF waves can do to limit their exposure.
+Until more is known, there are several things that people who are concerned about RF waves can do to limit their exposure.

-Use the speaker mode on the phone or a hands-free device such as a corded or cordless earpiece.
+Use the speaker mode or video chat feature on the phone, or a hands-free device such as a corded or cordless earpiece.
 This moves the antenna away from your head, which decreases the amount of RF waves that reach the head.
 Corded earpieces emit virtually no RF waves (although the phone itself still emits small amounts of RF waves that can reach parts of the body if close enough, such as on the waist or in a pocket).
-Bluetooth® earpieces have an SAR value of around 0.001 watts/kg (less than one thousandth the SAR limit for cell phones as set by the FDA and FCC).
+Bluetooth® earpieces typically transmit RF waves at much lower power levels than cell phones themselves (see below).

-Texting instead of talking on the phone may be another option to reduce your exposure.
+Texting instead of talking on the phone may be another way to reduce your exposure.
 But it may not be a good option in some situations, especially if you are driving.
-For safety reasons, it is especially important to limit or avoid the use of cell phones while driving.
+For safety reasons, it is especially important to limit or avoid the use of cell phones (especially texting) while driving.

 Limit your (and your children’s) cell phone use.
 This is one of the most obvious ways to limit your exposure to RF waves from cell phones.
-You may want to use your cell phone only for shorter conversations, or use it only when a conventional phone is not available.
-Parents who are concerned about their children’s exposure can limit how much time they spend on the phone.
+For example, you may want to limit the amount of time you spend talking on the phone (at least with your phone up to your ear).
+Parents who are concerned about their children’s exposure can limit how much time they spend talking on the phone.

-Some people might consider choosing a phone with a low SAR value.
+Consider choosing a phone with a low SAR value.
 Different models of phones can give off different levels of RF waves.
 But as noted above, according to the FCC the SAR value is not always a good indicator of a person’s exposure to RF waves during normal cell phone use.
 One way to get information on the SAR level for a specific phone model is to visit the phone maker’s website.
-The FCC has links to some of these sites here: www.fcc.gov/encyclopedia/specific-absorption-rate-sar-cellular-telephones.
-If you know the FCC identification (ID) number for a phone model (which can often be found somewhere on the phone or in the user manual), you can also go to the following web address: www.fcc.gov/oet/ea/fccid.
+The FCC has links to some of these sites.
+If you know the FCC identification (ID) number for your phone model (which can often be found somewhere on the phone or in the user manual), you can also go to the following web address: www.fcc.gov/oet/ea/fccid.
 On this page, you will see instructions for entering the FCC ID number.

 Frequently Asked Questions about Cell Phones and Your Health